exratione/bounce/README.txt

 Framework and other similar schemes, and you are encouraged to research further.

--- Blocked Mails and Users --
+-- Blocked Mails, Not Blocked Users --

 Blocked mails are maintained independently of users.
-They are not deleted when a user account is removed, and it is not necessary for a user account to exist for a specific mail to be blocked.
+An email address can be blocked due to non-delivery reports even if no user is associated with it, and a blocked mail is not removed when an associated user account is removed.

+When an email address is blocked, all emails sent to that address through the Drupal mail API will be blocked by Bounce.
+Any attempt to register or request a password reminder for that email address will display a warning message and fail.

+If the blocked email address is associated with a user account, then that user is not blocked from logging in.
+The user will receive no mail from the site, and will be warned that their email address is blocked and should be changed when logging in and when visiting their account page.

 The administrative settings for Bounce allow notifications to be set for login, user account editing, password reset, and registration using